Annual Meeting 2026 and Wine Reception

 Cost:

-• $75 - Recent Grad and Most Recent Grad Members
+• $70 - Most Recent Grad and Recent Grad Members (0 to 5 years since graduation)

-• The fee for this event helps to cover or cost and support our community service programs
+• The fee for this event helps to cover our cost and support our community service programs

 We look forward to seeing you at our Annual Meeting and Wine Reception!